vpulab/med-sam-brain/INSTRUCTIONS.md

 python valid.py -net sam -mod sam_lora -thd True  -dataset brats -weights logs/.../Model/best_dice -sam_ckpt logs/.../Model/best_dice -mode Validation -four_chan True
 ```

-Parameters `weights` and `sam_ckpt` should be replaced by the directory of the saved model file in 'logs/'.
+- `weights` and `sam_ckpt` should be replaced by the directory of the saved model file in 'logs/'.
+- `exp_name`should be replaced by the training experiment name.

 **NOTE:** In case you don't have enough GPU to execute the training process, you can uncomment the following code lines on `function.py`, which reduces computational cost by taking 4 random slices per volume (the selected slices change each iteration).